allynt/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 the large number of fields and the fact that some fields are not required for all model configurations.

+..
+Link to configuration object to `namelist_collection_type` in developer guide when available.

-A :ref:`configuration object <configuration object>` stores the model configuration derived from the input namelist, such as input values for real variables, science options and switches.
-Settings can be accessed by a name based on the namelist name and the variable name.
+A `configuration object` stores the model configuration derived from the input namelists file.
+It contains input values for real variables, science options, switches, etc. Configuration settings can be accessed by first accessing the `namelist object(s)` in the `configuration object`, then requesting the desired namelist variable (see :ref:`Accessing configuration data<access_config_data>`).

 A :ref:`key-value <keyvalue pair object>` data structure exist that stores an arbitrary number of key-value pairs where the value can